there are two possiblity :

 [!NOTE]

-supportted values for --host are x86_64-stanix, i386-stanix and aarch64-stanix
+supported values for --host are x86_64-stanix, i386-stanix and aarch64-stanix

-see configuration option for all supported options
+see configuration options for all supported options

 compiling